 I lived there from when I was carried home from the maternity home till when I was about five years old, when we moved into town.

-What I remember is suddenly “knowing” it was lunchtime and looking up at the dirt road above the farmyard that led to town.
-Sure enough, right then a cloud of dust would appear and Mom & Dad would arrive for their lunch and siesta, having locked up the Platberg bottle store at 1pm sharp.
-I could see them on the road and then sweeping down the long driveway to park near the rondawel at the back near the kitchen door.
+I remember suddenly “knowing” it was lunchtime and looking up at the dirt road above the farmyard that led to town.
+Sure enough, right about then a cloud of dust would appear and Mom and Dad would arrive for their lunch and siesta, having locked up the Platberg bottle store at 1pm sharp.
+I could see them coming along the road and then sweeping down the long driveway to park near the rondavel at the back near the kitchen door.
 They would eat lunch, have a short lie-down and leave in time to re-open at 2pm.
-The trip was exactly 3km door-to-door.
+I now know the trip was exactly 3km door-to-door, thanks to google maps.

 1. Ruins of our house; 2.
 Dougie Wright, Gould & Ruth Dominy’s place; 3.
 Jack Levick’s house; 4.
 The meandering Kak Spruit.
 None of those houses on the left were there back then.

 Our nearest neighbour was Jack Levick and he had a pet crow that mimic’d a few words.
 We had a white Sulphur-crested Cockatoo Jacko that didn’t, and an African Grey parrot Cocky who could mimic a bit more.
 A tame-ish Spotted Eagle Owl would visit at night.